MCB Community Connect

 Braille Revival League (ACB)

-Jane, a leader with the Braille Revival League — an ACB special interest affiliate dedicated to promoting Braille use — joins Denny to discuss why Braille literacy remains essential for blind independence.
+Jane, a leader with the Braille Revival League — an ACB special interest affiliate dedicated to promoting Braille use — joins us to discuss why Braille literacy remains essential for blind independence.
 They cover BRL membership, BRL magazines, the Braille Buzz community call, Braille displays and technology tools, and affiliate collaboration across the blindness community.

 "Listening is not literacy."